Kingston’s Green Makers is transforming cast-offs into castles.

 That realization led to the creation of Kingston’s Green Makers, an imaginative store and workshop where Anthony, and other members of his cooperative, use cast-off wooden pallets to make everything from beds to tiny homes, and using the right wood tools for this is important, so you can go online and find reviews of the best drum sanders and many other wood working tools.

 “I thought there has got to be some kind of material we can use that is comparable with the mass merchandise made with MDF,” said Anthony.
 “That’s when I found pallet wood.
 Pallet wood is simple enough that, if we build it right, it can be the same price point as Ikea or Walmart charges for their furniture, but this is not MDF.
 It won’t fall apart.
 This is all wood.
 We can recycle it.
 If we build a table with this wood, we can recycle it and build something else out of it.”
+Make sure you see benefits of stackable chairs for events like this.

 Working with pallet boards poses some challenges.
 Each board, usually pine, sometimes oak, is a different thickness and the presence of nails makes planing the wood time consuming.
 But pallet board also has a distinctive texture and look that’s increasingly popular.